Preocts/eggbot/docs/chatkudos.md

 ## Configuration Commands:

 - *Can only be run by members on the user allow list (locked or unlocked)*
-- *Server owner and bot owner always has access to these*
+- *Server owner always has access to these*
 - *Commands are typed into any channel the bot is in*

 ### `kudos!max [#]`